 Historical Past-Year Versions of Connecticut Form CT-1120 HPC

-We have a total of eight past-year versions of Form CT-1120 HPC in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form CT-1120 HPC in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-1120 HPC, 2016 Housing Program Contribution Tax Credit